SimHoZebs/personal-site/content/blogs/My Experience as a SDE Intern at AWS.md

 This was the 4th application I submitted to Amazon throughout my college.
 In fact, I put another one in November, not expecting much to come out of it.
 It was just one of many applications I submitted over the Fall semester in hopes of landing something.

 I didn't think much of it when I took the OA as well.
-I was pleasantly surprised to see a recruiter's name attached to the communication, but that didn't necessarily mean they weren't auto-generated read-only emails like the rest.
+I was pleasantly surprised to see a recruiter's name attached to the communication, but so did many auto-generated, no-reply emails.
 Tons of companies have sent out an OA only to never contact me again.

 It was only when I was offered to schedule an interview near the end of January that I freaked out.
 This was (and still is) the only interview I landed for a software engineering role that wasn't an in-campus position or via referral.
-I had solved fewer than 20 LeetCode questions in my entire life, let alone gone through a technical interview.
+By this time, I had solved fewer than 20 LeetCode questions in my entire life, let alone gone through a technical interview.
 I didn't know what the STAR method was and never looked into Amazon's Leadership Principles.

 ![](../../public/blogs/gemini-helping-interview-prep.png)